An Expats Guide to Moving to Thailand

 For the ultimate in freedom, it is possible to hire a car while in Thailand, though the standards of driving may not always be what you’re used to.

 Those moving to Thailand from the UK will be pleasantly surprised to find that Thai’s drive on the left, though you should never get too comfortable while on the road.

-Aim to drive defensively, and be prepared for anything from seemingly-suicidal drivers to pot holes in the road.
-Pay particular attention after dark, where some Thai drivers oddly still refuse to turn on their headlights.
+Aim to drive defensively, and be prepared for anything from seemingly-suicidal drivers to potholes in the road.
+Pay particular attention after dark, when some Thai drivers oddly still refuse to turn on their headlights.
 Unsurprisingly, road traffic accident rates are considerably higher in Thailand than in most developed countries.

 Many hire car companies will also be able to provide you with a driver/guide for a very reasonable cost, and this can often be the ideal compromise between freedom and safety.

 Thailand’s healthcare facilities differ significantly across the country.
 Big cities – especially Bangkok – offer a range of high-quality medical establishments.
 These are becoming popular with medical tourists as the costs are generally very reasonable, while standards of care are high.
 It is in Bangkok that one will find Bumrungrad International – Asia’s largest and (allegedly) most highly-regarded hospital.

 Outside the main urban areas, however, the prevalence of high-quality medical facilities declines precipitously.

 Emergency treatment may therefore require considerable travel in order to reach a hospital capable of dealing with higher-level cases satisfactorily.

 There is no such thing as free medical care in Thailand.
 Those moving to Thailand for work should be covered by social security through their employer, granting access to government-funded hospitals.